mkafonso/schema/README.md

 ## <div id="coercion" />Coercion

-In this section, we'll explore how coercion works using the go-schema package.
+In this section, we'll explore how coercion works using the go-verify package.
 Coercion allows you to convert data of one type into another type as needed.

 - In the first example, we coerce the data into a string, and it remains the same since it's already a string.
 - In the second example, we coerce the numeric value 12 into a string "12."